-Calculator decimal to fraction
+Calculator Decimal to Fraction

-This fraction calculator performs all fraction operations - addition, subtraction, multiplication, and division — and evaluates expressions with fractions.
-Each calculation includes detailed step-by-step explanations.
+This fraction calculator performs all basic fraction operations – addition, subtraction, multiplication, and division – and evaluates expressions with fractions.
+Each calculation includes a detailed step-by-step explanation.

 0.625 = 5/8